Unleash/unleash/website/docs/how-to/how-to-create-and-manage-user-groups.md

 ![The Unleash Admin UI with the steps highlighted to navigate to groups.](/img/create-ug-step-1.png)

-2. Click the card of the group you want to edit, you can click anywhere on the card.
+2. Select the card of the group you want to edit.

 ![The manage groups with a pointer to a group card.](/img/edit-ug-step-2.png)